AlexzanderFlores/WOKCommands/README.md

 client.login(process.env.TOKEN)
 ```

-You might want to specify your commands and features folder, as well as your MongoDB connection path.
+You might want to specify your commands and features folder, as well as other options.
+The constructor can take in an `options` argument where it looks for this information.

 This next example assumes you are using a local `commands` folder for your command files, a local `features` folder for event listener files, and that your MongoDB connection path is located within your `.env` file as `MONGO_URI`.